SECTION 1. INTRODUCTION – 3 minutes

 RTF ROLE-PLAY ONE

-You now observe a fuel leak from the Boeing’s left wing.
+You observe fuel, leaking from the Boeing’s left wing.

 Please advise Tower about the problem and reply appropriately to the ATC transmissions.